List of Late Show with David Letterman episodes: May 13

 During a week of shows taped in Los Angeles, Johnny Carson made a surprise appearance on the show after leaving The Tonight Show.
 Carson maintained a friendship with the show for the years that followed, even secretly writing jokes for the monologue.
-This rare surprise appearance was Carson's final major television appearance before his death, and to many, his way of acknowledging Letterman as his successor (even if Jay Leno was doing his former show, at the time).
+This rare surprise appearance was Carson's final major television appearance before his death, and to many, his way of acknowledging Letterman as his successor (even if Jay Leno was doing his former show at the time).
 Carson never appeared on Leno's version of Tonight.

 December 2

 Hello Deli owner Rupert Jee makes his first appearance, on a segment called "Fun With Rupert".

 1995

 April 12

 After finding out it was Letterman's birthday, Drew Barrymore gave him a "little impromptu birthday present": she "hopped up on his desk, did a sexy little dance, turned her back to the camera and flashed her breasts".

 May 16

-A week of shows, with most crew and cast, were filmed and broadcast entirely from London, United Kingdom, featuring guests Pierce Brosnan, Jennifer Saunders, Joanna Lumley, and a musical performance by Elvis Costello.
+A week of shows, with most crew and cast, was filmed and broadcast entirely from London, United Kingdom, featuring guests Pierce Brosnan, Jennifer Saunders, Joanna Lumley, and a musical performance by Elvis Costello.
 A segment featuring Zsa Zsa Gabor was also taped.
 In addition, sitting in with the CBS Orchestra were Little Richard and Chuck Berry.